apache/airflow/dev/README_RELEASE_AIRFLOW.md

 - [Go client](https://github.com/apache/airflow-client-go)

 For patch version release, you can also release patch versions of clients **only** if the patch is relevant to the clients.
+A patch is considered relevant to the clients if it updates the [openapi specification](https://github.com/apache/airflow/blob/main/airflow/api_connexion/openapi/v1.yaml).
+There are other external reasons for which we might want to release a patch version for clients only, but they are not tied to an airflow release and therefore out of scope.

 > The patch version of each API client is not necessarily in sync with the patch that you are releasing.
 You need to check for
 > each client what is the next patch version to be released.